G0MWT, GX0MWT, GB5HF, GB70GB, GB75CH, GB90MZX

 Members of the public were invited to make and receive greetings messages from other radio amateurs around the World.
 There were hosts in attendance which assisted the public and answered their questions and provide information.

-and the working display of Morse Keys, Sender and Receiver by Colin, G0TRM.
+working display of Morse Keys, Sender and Receiver by Colin G0TRM.

 Dame Nellie Melba Event - Tuesday, 15th June from Central Chelmsford.